-Students who have received a letter of admission from the Graduate School report to the office of the school or department in which they are enrolled to be assigned an adviser who will assist in scheduling classes and completing registration.
+Students who have received a letter of admission from the Graduate School report to the office of the college, school, or department in which they are enrolled to be assigned an adviser who will assist in scheduling classes and completing registration.
 Each student, new or continuing, has primary responsibility for assuring that he or she is completing degree requirements and is allowed to sign his or her own on-line registration schedule.
-To register, a student must complete an on-line registration schedule, consult an adviser; if necessary, and register via terminal operator or telephonic registration.
-To complete the process and be officially registered and entered on the class roll, a student must pay fees to the cashier's office.
+To register, a student must complete an on-line registration schedule, consult an adviser, if necessary, and register via terminal operator or telephonic registration.
+To complete the process and be officially registered and entered on the class roll, on-campus students must pay fees to the cashier's office and distance education students pay to the Division of Continuing Studies.
 No person will be admitted to any class unless officially registered either for audit or for credit.